as2032/StockAnalysisProject/README.md

-# StockAnalysisProject
+# Stock Analysis Project

-The ‘Stock Bot’ project is a programming project completed as a collaborative effort between William Sharp and Alexander Straub.
-The stock bot uses APIs and scrapers to get stock data, uses various functions to compute market indicators, then tells the end-user to buy/sell/hold a given stock.
-The process is also by incorporating the bot into discord.
-The program also allows you to save multiple watch lists of stocks and run the entire list through the bot upon command.
-The integration with discord has made the bot extremely easy to use and recieved positive feedback from those who used it in discord server(s).
-In the near future, we plan to add a variety of new features including sector-by-sector analysis and cryptocurrency support.
+This project is a collaborative effort between Alexander Straub and William Sharp.
+We employed Yahoo Finance's API to obtain live data and used NumPy to compute leading market indicators.
+We trained ensemble classifiers from Scikit-Learn to assess confidence in our predicted movement for a given stock.
+In a simulation, our trading strategy outperformed the S&P 500 by 5%.
+The application also creates charts using Matplotlib and is integrated into a Discord Bot deployed on a cloud server.

+## Usage Examples

+Usage examples can be found in the `FinalTutScript.py` file.

+## Installation

+To run this project locally, follow these steps:

+1. Clone this repository: git clone https://github.com/as2032/StockAnalysisProject.git
+2. Navigate to the project directory
+3. Install the required dependencies using pip
+4. Run the project

+## Dependencies

+- Yahoo Finance's API
+- NumPy
+- Scikit-Learn
+- Matplotlib
+- Discord API (for Discord Bot integration)